 The total income used by the calculator to estimate if you qualify for a Low Income Super Tax Offset (LISTO) is equal to your salary before tax and before any salary sacrifice.
 Any income from other investments is not included in an estimate of total income.
 Eligibility for low income superannuation tax offset is also subject to age restrictions and minimum working requirements.
 For the full definition of 'income' used by the ATO and other details on LISTO rules and limits, refer to the ATO website at www.ato.gov.au.

 Transfer Balance Cap

-From 1 July 2017 there is a cap on the amount of superannuation eligible to be transferred to account based pensions in retirement.
-This Transfer Balance Cap of $1,600,000 at 1 July 2020 is indexed with inflation over time and increases in increments of $100,000.
+From 1 July 2017 there is a cap on the amount of superannuation eligible to be transferred to account-based pensions in retirement.
+This Transfer Balance Cap of $1,700,000 at 23 September 2021 is indexed with inflation over time and increases in increments of $100,000.

 Balances at retirement in excess of the projected Transfer Balance Cap are assumed to remain in a superannuation account similar to the one you held up to retirement.
 The same fees and returns applied prior to retirement are applied to this superannuation account (if applicable) in retirement.